 The Montante Family Library collection is an evolving resource that is created and maintained to support D'Youville's academic mission of research and scholarship.

 The Montante Family Library collection consists of books, periodicals, online databases, audiovisual materials, and microforms, all of which are either purchased through the Acquisitions Librarian, or acquired through gifts to the library.
-Materials purchased for the collection are based upon the cumulative decisions of the college librarians, and the recommendations of DYC faculty, students and staff.
-The library collection is an ongoing, evolving resource that is built and maintained to support DYC's academic mission of research and scholarship.
+Materials purchased for the collection are based upon the cumulative decisions of the librarians, and the recommendations of D'Youville faculty, students and staff.
+The library collection is an ongoing, evolving resource that is built and maintained to support D'Youville's academic mission of research and scholarship.

 - Faculty members wishing to recommend the purchase of books or audiovisual materials for the Library collection should consult the library's Acquisitions Librarian.